-The Early Learning Guidelines are intended for any adult who cares for, or works with young children and their families.
-This includes a number of individuals such as parents, teachers and caregivers in a variety of settings such as in child care centers and public schools, family child care homes, or family, friend, and neighbor care.
-Early childhood programs across the state, irrespective of their location or setting, should find this a useful resource for planning.
-The document is also designed to be a resource for persons who support teachers and caregivers.
-Administrators, professional development and technical assistance providers, higher education faculty, and others concerned with improving the quality of children’s learning experiences can use The Early Learning Guidelines as a guide for the types of learning experiences teachers and caregivers should provide for children.
+The SD Early Learning Guidelines are intended for any adult who cares for or works with young children and their families.
+This includes a number of individuals such as parents, teachers, educators, or caregivers in a variety of educational settings (public, private, childcare, family care, preschool, etc.).
+Early childhood programs across the state, irrespective of their location or setting, should find the guidelines useful as a resource for planning.
+This document is also designed to be a resource for those that support educators or caregivers (administrators, coaches, professional development/technical assistance staff, higher education faculty) and others involved with improving the quality of children’s learning experiences.

 What ages are covered?

-The Early Learning Guidelines is divided into five age levels:
+The guidelines are divided into five overlapping age levels:

-Because children develop at different rates, there is overlap at the youngest age levels (e.g., the age range between 8 to 12 months is included in both Infants and Younger Toddlers).
-The overlap in the age levels reflects the fact that it is normal for children’s development at this age to vary.
-While The Early Learning Guidelines describes general expectations for children within these age levels, not all children of a particular age will demonstrate progress on all the Developmental Indicators for that age.
+Since children develop at different rates, there is overlap across the age-level continuum.
+The overlap reflects the fact it is normal for children’s development at this age to vary.
+While the SD ELG describes general expectations for children within these age levels, not all children of a particular age will demonstrate progress on all the Developmental Indicators for that age

-What does it mean if a child in my group does not do what is described in The Early Learning Guidelines for his or her age level?
+What does it mean if a child in my group does not do what is described in the guidelines for his or her age level?

 The age levels in this document serve as a guide about what to look for at different ages.
 Generally, most of the Developmental Indicators are intended to describe a skill or characteristic that emerges later in the age level.
 If the child is young for the age level, the skill may emerge later.
 However, it is important to keep in mind that each child is different.
 Some children may seem to do extremely well in one domain while progressing more slowly in another.
 Even children at the end of an age level may not show every ability or skill listed for that level.
 It is important to look at a child’s overall pattern of development and progress to decide whether he or she is developing as expected.
 One should not focus narrowly on just a few skills or abilities.
 If, however, the teacher/caregiver and/or the child’s family have concerns about a child’s development, it is important to refer the child for an evaluation to rule out a suspected disability.

-How do The Early Learning Guidelines compliment other early childhood efforts in South Dakota?
+How do the guidelines compliment other early childhood efforts in South Dakota?

-The Goals and Developmental Indicators describe how children to develop and learn.
-There are other sets of standards that describe expectations for how programs will care for and educate children such as child care licensing rules, accreditation standards, and program standards for Early Head Start and Head Start.
-Programs that strive for high standards for quality will help children make progress in the Goals described in The Early Learning Guidelines.
-Some programs, such as Early Head Start, Head Start, and Individuals with Disabilities Act (IDEA) funded programs for children with disabilities, also have their own expectations for child outcomes.
-The Goals and Developmental Indicators are designed to be consistent with these expectations so that teachers and caregivers can use both The Early Learning Guidelines and their program-specific child outcomes to plan learning experiences for children.
+The Goals and Developmental Indicators describe how children develop and learn.
+There are other sets of standards that describe expectations for how programs will care for and educate children such as childcare licensing rules, accreditation standards, and program standards for Early Head Start and Head Start.
+Programs that strive for high standards of quality will help children make progress in the Goals described in the guidelines.
+Some programs, such as Early Head Start, Head Start, and Individuals with Disabilities Act (IDEA) funded programs for children who have disabilities, also have their own expectations for child outcomes.
+The Goals and Developmental Indicators are designed to be consistent with these expectations so that teachers and caregivers can use both the Early Learning Guidelines and their program-specific child outcomes to plan learning experiences for children.

 How can I use these Goals and Developmental Indicators in my work with children who have disabilities or delays?

-How can I use these Goals and Developmental Indicators in my work with children who speak a language other than English at home?
+How can I use these Goals and Developmental Indicators in my work with children who are dual language learners?

-Children growing up in families who speak a language other than English will make progress in the areas described in The Early Learning Guidelines.
-Even though the teacher/caregiver may not speak the same language as the child, the Goals and Developmental Indicators are still a useful resource.
-Teachers and caregivers working with children who are learning both English and their own home language should try to use the child’s home language whenever possible so the child can learn the skills and knowledge described in ELG more easily.
-Teachers/caregivers may also need to provide additional support for children learning English in addition to their home language, such as short/ simple instructions or pictures to illustrate a concept.
-Some of the strategies included within the domain provide additional ideas for working with Dual Language Learners.
-Finally, teachers and caregivers should remember that children can demonstrate progress on the Developmental Indicators in either their home language or in English.
-Additional information and strategies for working with children who are Dual Language Learners is provided at the end of this document.
+Children growing up in families who speak a language other than English will make progress in the areas described in the SD Early Learning Guidelines.
+Even though the adult may not speak the same language as the child, the Goals and Developmental Indicators are still a useful resource.
+Those working with children who are learning both English and their own home language should try to use the child’s home language whenever possible so the child can learn the skills and knowledge described in the ELG more easily.
+Adults may also need to provide additional support for dual language learners, such as short/simple instructions or pictures to illustrate a concept.
+Some of the strategies or adaptations included within each domain provide additional ideas for working with children who are dual language learners.
+Finally, adults should remember that children can demonstrate progress on the Developmental Indicators in either their home language or in English.
+Additional information for working with children who are dual language learners is provided in Appendix B: Supporting Dual Language Learners.

-Research indicates that the extent to which families are involved in their children’s education is related to children’s school readiness and their later school success.
-By reviewing the Goals and Developmental Indicators, family members can better understand how children develop and give ideas for activities that they can use at home.
+Research indicates that the extent to which families are involved in their children’s education is related to school readiness and their later school success.
+By reviewing the Goals and Developmental Indicators, family members can better understand how children develop and give ideas for activities or strategies they can use at home.
 When equipped with a better understanding of how children grow and what it looks like, family members may be better informed to identify potential concerns about a child’s development.
-The ELG also provides resources and services that are available.

 Is this a curriculum?